jernber/cms-project/README.md

 ## Acknowledgments

-* Me for being such a cool dude with really boring ideas!!!
+* Me for being such a cool dude with really boring ideas!
 * You - because you're reading this!
-* *Nick Thiessen* - Helped with the database design!!!
+* *Nick Thiessen* - Helped with the database design!